Humanities and Emerging Arts Grant

 - Adjunct faculty, affiliate faculty, visiting researchers, and postdocs are not eligible to serve as PIs but may participate in the proposed project.

 - The proposal must provide compelling evidence that the resulting effort will have scholarly impact; visibility for the institution and the faculty member(s); and extramural funding is available for related projects.

 - The duration of this award is 12 months.
 Any resulting extramural funding proposals would be expected in the 12-18 month time frame.

 - Prior HEArts Grant awardees may submit an application no sooner than three calendar years from a prior award period.
 For example, a winner from fall 2018 would not be eligible to submit another application until fall 2021.

-- Faculty with greater than $100,000 in chair, start-up, or academic enhancement accounts are not eligible to serve as PIs.
+- Faculty with greater than $100,000 in discretionary funds (e.g. Research Enhancement and Chair cost centers) are not eligible to serve as PIs.